 Reduced placental transfer

 Antibody levels in the mother are important for the transfer of antibody to the fetus, with higher levels of pathogen specific antibody being associated with higher levels in the newborn.
-Placental transfer can be reduced however when the total amount of antibody in the mother is very high as the FcRn receptor become saturated.
-This reduces the transfer ratio, although the absolute amount transferred may still remain high.
-A recent study looking at transfer of RSV antibody found that hypergammaglobulinaemia was independently associated with reduced transport ratio and that this reduction was greatest in those with the lowest titres of RSV neutralising antibody.
-[30]
+Placental transfer can be reduced however when the total amount of antibody in the mother is very high, as the FcRn receptor becomes saturated.
+[7] This reduces the transfer ratio, although the absolute amount transferred may still remain high.
+A recent study looking at transplacental transfer of maternal RSV antibody found that hypergammaglobulinaemia was independently associated with reduced transport ratio and that this reduction was most pronounced in mothers with the lowest titres of RSV-specific neutralising antibody.
+[31]

 Specific conditions affecting placental transfer: Human Immunodeficiency Virus (HIV) and malaria